 TURN YOUR STORY INTO A BOOK

 Thinking of writing a business book, parenting book, or memoir?
-Are there stories from your life that led you to learn important lessons you want to share with others?
-Maybe you are eager to write a self-help book or a book of lessons about life drawn from your own experiences, but you don’t know where to start.
+Are there stories from your life that taught you important lessons you want to share with others?
+Maybe you are eager to write a self-help book or a book of lessons about life drawn from your own experiences, but you don’t know how to start to turn your story into a book.

 I have worked with many authors on weaving their personal stories into memoirs or self-help books.
 A ghostwriter or developmental editor can really help you to focus in on your best stories and turn them into a legacy memoir.
 My clients and I typically start with a one-hour consultation call that helps them get clear on what type of book they want to write, what their process will be, and what kind of assistance I can provide.
 However, to get you started, or unstuck if you’re not sure how to proceed, let me share some ideas on how you can begin to turn your story into a book.